JinYSun/TeLLAgent/README.md

 wget.download(url7,"tool/orbital/lumo.dat")
 ```

-Note❗❗： This package does not contain all the tools described in paper, some tools should be downloaded before using.
+Note❗❗： This package does not contain all the TRAINed tools described in paper, some tools should be downloaded before using.

 ## 🔑Usage